AlexRiveraU/reading-notes/prep401_read04.md

       Mandatory arguments to long options are mandatory for short options too.
 ```

-To do a keyword search for all manual pages containing the given search term we use the `man -k <search term>` command.

 * **File Manipulation**

   * To make / create a directory we use `mkdir`.